 - Make water consumption delicious and easy

 Herbal teas are naturally caffeine-free.
-This makes them beneficial and safe when compared to non-herbal options.
+This makes them beneficial and safe for pregnant women when compared to their non-herbal counterparts.
 However, not all herbs are safe for consumption during pregnancy.
-You need to check the ingredients list and consult your healthcare practitioner for the list of safe teas.
+You need to check the ingredients list and consult your healthcare practitioner for a list of teas deemed safe for you to drink.
 Read the labels carefully before choosing your chai.

-Moderation is the key when it comes to consumption of anything during pregnancy.
+Moderation is key when it comes to the consumption of anything during pregnancy.
 This applies to your cup of tea as well.
-You can start with a small amount and see how your body reacts to it before including more quantities to your daily regime.
+You can start with a small amount and see how your body reacts to it before adding more quantities of that tea to your daily diet.

-Do not sip a tea if you are not sure of the ingredients and their benefits.
-Avoid unfamiliar ingredients as you are not sure of how they will affect your body or the baby.
+Do not consume anything if you are not sure of the ingredients and their benefits.
+Avoid unfamiliar ingredients as you can’t be sure of how they will affect your body or the baby.

 How Much Tea You Should Drink

 It is best to practice moderation during pregnancy.
-Since it is safe to consume 200 milligrams of caffeine a day, you can sip three to four cups of non-herbal teas without any harm.
-Note that overdose of caffeine can double the risk of miscarriage.
+Since it is safe to consume 200 milligrams of caffeine a day, you can have three to four cups of non-herbal teas without any harm.
+Note that an overdose of caffeine can increase the risk of suffering a miscarriage.

 Prevention is better than cure.
 In case of doubt about the safety of a certain tea, you should always check with your doctor.
-Some of the herbal teas to be avoided during pregnancy are:
+Some of the herbal teas to be avoided during pregnancy are as follows.

-- Sage tea is linked with high blood pressure and miscarriage
+- Sage tea is linked to problems like high blood pressure and miscarriage.

-- Parsley tea affects the development of foetus and increases the risk of miscarriage
+- Parsley tea affects the development of the foetus and increases the risk of miscarriage.

-- Hibiscus tea induces contraction and results in miscarriage
+- Hibiscus tea induces contractions and results in miscarriage.

-- Poppy Seeds tea needs to be avoided completely
+- Poppy tea needs to be avoided completely.

-- Green tea is high in caffeine and reduces absorption of folic acid
+- Green tea is high in caffeine and reduces the absorption of folic acid.

-- Any tea that includes herbs to induce abortion, contraction and labour
+- Any tea that includes herbs that can induce abortion, contraction and labour should not be consumed.

-- Any tea that has diuretic effects and contains herbal laxatives such as black cohosh, blue cohosh, cocoa, dong quai, alfalfa, anise, basil, calendula, catnip, fenugreek, fennel, gingko, ginseng, juniper, lemongrass, mistletoe, nutmeg, rhubarb, and yellow dock
+- Any tea that has diuretic effects and contains herbal laxatives should be avoided.
+These include black cohosh, blue cohosh, cocoa, dong quai, alfalfa, anise, basil, calendula, catnip, fenugreek, fennel, gingko, ginseng, juniper, lemongrass, mistletoe, nutmeg, rhubarb, and yellow dock.

 Possible Side Effects of Drinking Unsafe Pregnancy Tea

-It is said that Tea can be good for pregnancy if you select the right tea.
-If you consume a pregnancy-safe tea and drink in moderation, it can help you lower anxiety and stress.
+It is said that tea can be good for pregnancy if you select the right tea.
+If you consume a pregnancy-safe tea and drink it in moderation, it can help lower your anxiety and stress levels.
 Consult your doctor to understand which tea you can drink during pregnancy and the quantity that is safe for you.